 Students are expected to do their own academic work.
 Dishonesty in academic work, including cheating, academic misconduct, fabrication, or plagiarism is unacceptable.
-If a student has doubts about a form or degree of academic dishonesty, s/he should consult with the professor outside of class.
-Cheating can result in the failure of the course or the notification of the Office of the Provost.
+Any form of cheating may result in failure of the course.
 (For more information concerning academic honesty and university policy, please, consult the MU Academic Integrity Policy).